Upotte!!: Manga

 The original manga by Kitsune Tennouji began serialization in Kadokawa Shoten's Young Ace magazine from July 4, 2009, before moving over to Shōnen Ace from June 2011.
+To promote the manga, Kadokowa uploaded a short video on its YouTube account in June 2009.

 A 4-Koma sideseries entitled "Upotte Nano" ran in 4-Koma Nano Ace from 2011 to 2013, when the magazine folded.

+As of 2023, 14 volumes were published.
+Kitsune Tennouji previously disclosed on his Twitter account in July 2023 that the manga would end after the 17th volume.

+Upotte!!
+Sisters

+In October 2017, a new manga spin-off Upotte!!
+Sisters was uploaded on the Young Ace UP digital manga platform.
+The story follows the perspective of a super-tall (190 cm) Lisa Browning and super-chibi Julia when they transfer schools.

 Anime

-An original net animation series by Xebec was streamed on Nico Nico Douga and Crunchyroll between April 8, 2012 and June 9, 2012, also streaming on the Anime Network from May 9, 2012.
-A television broadcast of the series began in July 2012.
+An original net animation series by Xebec was streamed on Nico Nico Douga and Crunchyroll between April 8, 2012, and June 9, 2012, also streaming on the Anime Network from May 9, 2012.
+A television broadcast of the series began on July 4, 2012, through TOKYO MX and other TV stations throughout Japan.

 The opening theme is "I.N.G." by Iori Nomizu, Misuzu Togashi, Kaori Sadohara and Misato under name Sweet ARMS while the ending theme is "Calendar" (ひめくり, Himekuri) by Kaori Sadohara.

-The anime has been licensed in North America by Sentai Filmworks.
+The anime was released in Japan with five Blu-Ray/DVD volumes from August to December 2012.
+The show has been licensed in North America by Sentai Filmworks.

-A Blu-ray containing an extra episode of the anime series was be bundled with limited editions of the fourth volume of the manga series, released on October 13, 2012.
+A Blu-ray containing an extra episode of the anime series was bundled with limited editions of the fourth volume of the manga series, released on October 13, 2012.
 Sentai Filmworks later released the series on Blu-ray and DVD on March 18, 2014.

 Episode list

+Reception

+THEM Anime Reviews criticized the suspense of disbelief, arguing that the anthropomorphized schoolgirls firing their guns in Japan should be a concern by the police and the Japanese Self-Defense Forces.